LouisBarranqueiro/reapop/docs/api.md

 }, 10000);
 ```

-### Add a notification
+### Create a notification

-Adds a notification and returns it.
+Creates a notification and returns it.

 #### Syntax